Phavour-EBEN/EPI_ABC_Product-Recommenation_System/README.md

 # Product Recommendation System

-ABC Company Limited operates an online shop where customers browse and purchase products.
-The company has recognized the potential of AI technologies to enhance their business by personalizing product recommendations for their users.
-This project implements a recommendation system that provides personalized product suggestions based on user preferences.
+This project implements a recommendation system for ABC Company Limited's online shop.
+The system aims to understand customer preferences and personalize product recommendations for each user.
+It consists of two main components:

 ## Project Overview